toastedcornflakes/toastedcornflakes.github.io/articles/cysca_portknock.md

 Static analysis of CySCA 2014 portknock using Hopper Disassembler

-[CySCA](https://www.cyberchallenge.com.au/) is a Capure The Flag with challenges ranging from crypto to reverse engineering, and from forensic to web pentest.
+[CySCA](https://www.cyberchallenge.com.au/) is a Capture The Flag with challenges ranging from crypto to reverse engineering, and from forensic to web pentest.
 You can get all the challenges in a [VM](https://www.vulnhub.com/entry/cysca-cysca2014-in-a-box,94/), or just this [binary](resources/cysca_portknock/488f866ad090d0843657f322e516168a-re02).

 We're going to analyze the second reverse engineering challenge, and try to capture the flag.
 As an added difficulty, we're going to restrict ourselves to static analysis.
 This means no logs, no debugger, only disassembly.